Traditionally Modern Food

 • Soak tamarind in warm water for 10-15 minutes and extract the juice

 • In a pan dry roast red chilli, coriander seeds, fenugreek seeds, urad dal, and channa dal till the dal becomes golden brown.
-Transfer them into a plate
+Transfer them to a plate

 • In the same pan dry roast coconut in medium flame till the color slightly changes for around 3-4 minutes.
 Let it cool